-This notice provides a brief summary of the Utah Life and Health Insurance Guaranty Association ("the Association") and the protection it provides for policyholders.
-This safety net was created under Utah law, which determines who and what is covered and the amounts of coverage.
+This disclaimer provides a brief summary of the Utah Life and Health Insurance Guaranty Association (Association) and the protection it provides for policyholders.
+The safety net was created under Utah law, which determines who and what is covered and the amounts of coverage.

-The Association was established to provide protection in the unlikely event that your life, health, or annuity insurance company becomes financially unable to meet its obligations and is taken over by its insurance regulatory agency.
-If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Utah law, with funding from assessments paid by other insurance companies.
+The Association was established to provide protection in the unlikely event that your life, annuity or health insurance company becomes financially unable to meet its obligations and is taken over by its insurance department.
+If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Utah law, with the funding from assessments paid by other insurance companies.
+(For the purposes of this notice, the terms "insurance company" and "insurer" include health maintenance organizations (HMOs) and limited health plans.)

-- Life Insurance - o \$500,000 in death benefits - o \$200,000 in cash surrender or withdrawal values - Health Insurance - o \$500,000 in hospital, medical and surgical insurance benefits - o \$500,000 in long-term care insurance benefits - o \$500,000 in disability income insurance benefits - o \$500,000 in other types of health insurance benefits - Annuities - o \$250,000 in withdrawal and cash values
+- Life Insurance - o \$500,000 in death benefits - o \$200,000 in cash surrender or withdrawal values - Accident and Health Insurance - o \$500,000 for health benefit plans - o \$500,000 in disability income insurance benefits - o \$500,000 in long-term care insurance benefits - o \$500,000 in other types of health insurance benefits - Annuities - o \$250,000 in the present value of annuity benefits in aggregate, including any net cash surrender and net cash withdrawal values

 The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$500,000.
-Special rules may apply with regard to hospital, medical and surgical insurance benefits.
+Special rules may apply with regard to health benefit plans.

 Note: Certain policies and contracts may not be covered or fully covered.
-For example, coverage does not extend to any portion of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
-Coverage is conditioned on residency in this state and there are substantial limitations and exclusions.
-For a complete description of coverage, consult Utah Code, Title 3 IA, Chapter 28.
+For example, coverage does not extend to any portion(s) of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
+There are also various residency requirements and other limitations under Utah law.